mostlygeek/llama-swap/README.md

 ![llama-swap header image](header.jpeg)

-[llama.cpp's server](https://github.com/ggerganov/llama.cpp/tree/master/examples/server) can't swap models, so let's swap llama-server instead!
+[llama.cpp's server](https://github.com/ggerganov/llama.cpp/tree/master/examples/server) can't swap models on demand.
+So let's swap the server on demand instead!

 llama-swap is a proxy server that sits in front of llama-server.
 When a request for `/v1/chat/completions` comes in it will extract the `model` requested and change the underlying llama-server automatically.

 - ✅ easy to deploy: single binary with no dependencies
 - ✅ full control over llama-server's startup settings
-- ✅ ❤️ for nvidia P40 users who are rely on llama.cpp for inference
+- ✅ ❤️ for users who are rely on llama.cpp for LLM inference

 ## config.yaml